PrashantAry/Simple-Adventure-/README.md

+Please run this program in vscode.
+Use CMD to run the program.

+dotnet build         // This compiles your code dotnet run           // This runs your compiled code

 Simple Adventure - Our Game

 "Simple Adventure" is a scaled-down version of the original with several simplifying characteristics.
 For example: